HCanber/assemblyscript-ts-template/as-minimal-portable/README.md

 # Minimal portable library

-This folder contains minimal type definitions for writing portable code, i.e. code that can be used in assemblyscript and typescript.
+This folder contains minimal type definitions for writing portable code, i.e. code that can be used in AssemblyScript and TypeScript.
 Only support for these types have been kept:

 - `i8`